 Given a wet winter and cold spring boron deficiencies are not too surprising

-Boron like nitrate and sulphate exists in the soil as a negatively changed anion and like these other two nutrients is also readily leached, particularly from sandy soils with low cation exchange capacity.
+Boron, like nitrate and sulphate, exists in the soil as a negatively charged anion and like these other two nutrients is also readily leached, particularly from sandy soils with low cation exchange capacity.
 This leaching also makes it difficult to build up boron levels in the soil.
-Also like nitrate, boron moves into the plant is mainly by mass flow and diffusion so uptake is reduced in low temperatures as root growth slows and transpiration is reduced.
+Also like nitrate, boron moves into the plant mainly by mass flow and diffusion so uptake is reduced in low temperatures as root growth slows and transpiration is reduced.

-Widespread boron deficiencies have been seen so far this season in wheat crops with 91% of wheat samples received at Lancrop Laboratories being deficient in boron with 48% classified very low.
-This figure is significantly higher than in previous years where only around 20% were classified as very low.
+Widespread boron deficiencies have been seen over the past four seasons in wheat crops with an average of 70% of wheat samples received at Lancrop Laboratories being deficient in boron.

 Boron is needed for the production of nucleic acid and plant hormones and is typically found in large quantities in the leaves and growing points.
-Boron is important for pollen germination so deficiency can lead to poor fertilisation, reduced seed set and consequent yield losses.
-It is also involved in cell wall formation and lignification and so helps to increase cell wall strength which can help improve and also affects calcium absorption, so supplies are important to ensure a balanced nutrition.
+Boron is important for pollen germination so a deficiency can lead to poor fertilisation, reduced seed set and consequent yield losses.
+It is also involved in cell wall formation and lignification and so helps to increase cell wall strength which can help improve/affect calcium absorption, so supplies are important to ensure balanced nutrition.
 Boron is relatively immobile within the plant so younger leaves and tissues will be affected first.

 Foliar applications of boron can be used to correct deficiencies if tissue results are showing low or very low levels and in deficient situations will protect the investment in the crop.

-YaraVita Bortrac contains 150 g/l boron as a fully soluble liquid and can be applied to wheat right up to the end of booting GS49 at the rate of 0.5 l/ha (75g boron per ha).
+YaraVita Bortrac contains 150 g/l boron as a fully soluble liquid and should be applied at the rate of 1.0 l/ha if one application or split into two applications at 0.5 l/ha (giving 150g boron per ha).

 The following foliar micronutrients are recommended for cereals to prevent or correct boron deficiency